 Nursing homes are residential facilities that offer round-the-clock skilled nursing care in addition to other supportive services.
 People who are sixty-five (65) or older, disabled, or blind, can qualify for Medicaid that will cover a nursing home stay if they meet income and asset limits and if they need skilled nursing care.

-If you are disabled, blind, or 65 or older, you can qualify for Medicaid if your monthly income in 2018 is $842 or less for a household of one or $1,233 for a couple.
+If you are disabled, blind, or 65 or older, you can qualify for Medicaid for long-term care if your monthly income in 2023 is $1,677 or less for a household of one or $2,268 for a couple (both applying for Medicaid).

 New York's Excess Income Program does allow individuals to qualify for Medicaid by spending down their income on qualifying medical expenses until they reach Medicaid income limits.
-For example, if your income is $1,000/month, but you spend $300/month on medical expenses, then you qualify for Medicaid because you are spending down $300 to bring you under the $842 income cap.
+For example, if your income is $2,000/month, but you spend $600/month on medical expenses, then you qualify for Medicaid because you are spending down $600 to bring you under the $1,677 income cap.